Oregon: Politics

 Political opinions in Oregon are geographically split by the Cascade Range, with Western Oregon being more liberal and Eastern Oregon being conservative.
-In a 2008 analysis of the 2004 presidential election, a political analyst found that according to the application of a Likert scale, Oregon boasted both the most liberal Kerry voters and the most conservative Bush voters, making it the most politically polarized state in the country.
+In a 2008 analysis of the 2004 presidential election, a political analyst found that according to the application of a Likert scale, Oregon had the most liberal Kerry voters and the most conservative Bush voters, making it the most politically polarized state in the country.

 The base of Democratic support is largely concentrated in the urban centers of the Willamette Valley.
 The eastern two-thirds of the state beyond the Cascade Mountains typically votes Republican; in 2000 and 2004, George W. Bush carried every county east of the Cascades.
-However, the region's sparse population means the more populous counties in the Willamette Valley usually outweigh the eastern counties in statewide elections.
+The region's sparse population means the more populous counties in the Willamette Valley usually outweigh the eastern counties in statewide elections.

 In 2008, for instance, Republican Senate incumbent Gordon H. Smith lost his bid for a third term, even though he carried all but eight counties.
 His Democratic challenger, Jeff Merkley, won Multnomah County by 142,000 votes, more than double the overall margin of victory.
 Oregonians have voted for the Democratic presidential candidate in every election since 1988.
 In 2004 and 2006, Democrats won control of the State Senate, and then the House.

 Since 2023, Oregon has been represented by four Democrats and two Republicans in the U.S. House of Representatives.
 Since 2009, the state has had two Democratic U.S. senators, Ron Wyden and Jeff Merkley.
 Oregon voters have elected Democratic governors in every election since 1986, most recently electing Tina Kotek over Republican Christine Drazan and Independent Betsy Johnson in the 2022 gubernatorial election.

 During Oregon's history, it has adopted many electoral reforms proposed during the Progressive Era, through the efforts of William S. U'Ren and his Direct Legislation League.
 Under his leadership, the state overwhelmingly approved a ballot measure in 1902 that created the initiative and referendum for citizens to introduce or approve proposed laws or amendments to the state constitution directly, making Oregon the first state to adopt such a system.
 Today, roughly half of U.S. states do so.

-In following years, the primary election to select party candidates was adopted in 1904, and in 1908 the Oregon Constitution was amended to include recall of public officials.
+In 1904, the primary election to select party candidates was adopted.
+In 1908, the Oregon Constitution was amended to include recall of public officials.
 More recent amendments include the nation's first doctor-assisted suicide law, called the Death with Dignity Act (which was challenged, unsuccessfully, in 2005 by the Bush administration in a case heard by the U.S. Supreme Court), legalization of medical cannabis, and among the nation's strongest anti-urban sprawl and pro-environment laws.
 More recently, 2004's Measure 37 reflects a backlash against such land-use laws.
-However, a further ballot measure in 2007, Measure 49, curtailed many of the provisions of 37.
+A further ballot measure in 2007, Measure 49, curtailed many of the provisions of 37.